Kenneth Lerer: Career

 Lerer is a past executive vice president of AOL Time Warner and was a founding partner of corporate communications firm Robinson, Lerer, and Montgomery which is based in New York.
 In January 2010, Lerer and his son began a seed stage venture capital fund, Lerer Hippeau Ventures.

 Lerer has taught at the Columbia University Graduate School of Journalism, the University of Pennsylvania, and New York University, where he lectured on the media and American corporations.
 He was Chairman of the Public Theater in New York for 10 years, and is now its Chairman Emeritus.

 In June 2019, he announced he would step down as chairman of BuzzFeed after 10 years at the company.

 Personal life

 Lerer is married to interior designer Katherine Sailer.
 He is Jewish.

 Ken Lerer has two children.
 His son, Benjamin, started Thrillist, an online men's lifestyle website; Benjamin is also a managing director at Lerer Hippeau.
-His daughter, Izzie, is founder and CEO of The Dodo, a digital media company for people who care about animals.
+His daughter, Izzie, is founder and CEO of The Dodo, a digital media company focused on animals.
 Ken Lerer is one of the minority owners of the New York Mets, holding a 4% stake in the baseball team.